-Losses from the remeasurement of investment property to fair value is stated is presented in the statement of comprehensive income (within profit or loss for the year), within "other operating income/(losses)".
+Losses from the revaluation of investment property to fair value are stated in the statement of comprehensive income (within profit or loss for the year), within "other operating income/(losses)".

-Losses from the revaluation of agricultural produce on initial recognition to fair value shall be presented in the statement of comprehensive income (within profit or loss for the year) in the line "other income/(losses) of the activity".
+Losses from revaluation of agricultural produce upon initial fair value measurement are stated in the statement of comprehensive income (within profit or loss for the year), within "other operating income/(losses)".